-The Catholic Worker on Wheels delivers hot nutritious breakfasts to people living on the streets, under bridges and in homeless encampments in Syracuse, NY six days a week.
+The Catholic Worker on Wheels delivers hot nutritious breakfasts to people living on the streets, under bridges and in homeless encampments in Syracuse, NY five days a week.

 We also take orders, cook and deliver Saturday morning full-course breakfasts to a few inner-city families with children.